-Culture of Safety: The Boys & Girls Clubs of Burlington continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
+Culture of Safety: The Boys & Girls Club of Burlington continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
 We implement layers of safety policies and guidelines to keep our kids safe including:

 Background checks are conducted annually on every staff member, board volunteer and volunteer who has direct and repetitive interactions with Club members.

 Club staff and volunteers are not allowed to have one-on-one conduct with a Club member.
 This includes, but is not limited to, all of our Club locations, van rides to and from the Club and mentoring services.

 All program staff receive training on sexual grooming and signs of child sexual abuse.
 Program staff also receive training on mental health, trauma informed approaches and social-emotional development.

-Upon hire and on an annual basis, all program staff receive Vermont state approved training in infant/child CPR and basic aid for children, injury prevention and emergency readiness.
+Upon hire and upon certification renewal, all program staff receive Vermont state approved training in infant/child CPR and basic aid for children, injury prevention and emergency readiness.

-Mandatory Background Checks: Mandatory criminal background checks are required every year for every staff and board member at Boys & Girls Club of Burlington.
+Mandatory Background Checks: Mandatory criminal background checks are required every year for each staff and board member.
 In addition, criminal background checks are required for any volunteer who has direct and repeated contact with children.
 All potential employees and volunteers are also run through the National Sex Offender Registry.
 Based on results of these checks, people may be excluded from employment or volunteer service with the Boys & Girls Club of Burlington.